-Neither of the classical approaches to fluid dynamics prohibits considering fluid motion on non-orientable manifolds: the Euler equations
+Classical approaches to fluid dynamics do not prohibit considering fluid motion on non-orientable manifolds: the Euler equations

-with $\rho$ the density, $p$ the pressure and $v$ the divergence free flow of the fluid only demand that the manifold in question be Riemannian (see \cite{marchioro2012mathematical}); secondly, Arnold's interpretation \cite{arnold1999topological} of the fluid flow as diffeomorphisms that preserve the volume element is a construction defined in the non-orientable case as well.
-On the other hand, the definition of vorticity does depend on a choice of orientation, so the equation for the vorticity is only well-defined if the manifold is oriented.
+with $\rho$ the density, $p$ the pressure and $v$ the divergence free flow of the fluid only demand that the manifold in question be Riemannian \cite{marchioro2012mathematical}; secondly, Arnold's interpretation \cite{arnold1999topological} of the fluid flow in terms of volume-preserving diffeomorphisms is a construction defined in the non-orientable case as well.
+On the other hand, the standard definition of vorticity does depend on a choice of orientation, so the equation for the vorticity is only well-defined if the manifold is oriented.

-Much has been written about point vortices on a general (oriented) surface (see \cite{aref1988point, aref1979motion,kidambi1998motion, Pekarsky-Marsden-1988,Montaldi-Gaxiola-Hyperbolic} and many others), and the setup involves using the strength $\Gamma\in\mathbb{R}$ of each point vortex, the symplectic form on the surface and the Hamiltonian which involves the hydrodynamic Green's function.
+Much has been written about point vortices on a general \emph{oriented} surface (see \cite{aref1988point, aref1979motion,kidambi1998motion, Pekarsky-Marsden-1988,Montaldi-Gaxiola-Hyperbolic} and many others), and the setup involves using the strength $\Gamma\in\mathbb{R}$ of each point vortex, the symplectic form on the surface and the Hamiltonian which involves the hydrodynamic Green's function.
 The strength of a point vortex is positive if the local direction of flow agrees with the orientation of the surface, and is negative otherwise.
-The symplectic form defines the orientation of the surface.
+The symplectic form (or area form) defines the orientation of the surface.

-This is the first of two works (see \cite{balabanova2022} for the second) describing how to adapt the Hamiltonian approach to point vortices to non-orientable surfaces.
+This work describes how to adapt this Hamiltonian approach to point vortices on non-orientable surfaces.
 On such surfaces, the sign of the vortex strength cannot be defined consistently, and neither is there a symplectic form.

-To circumvent this, we define the vortex strength as a \emph{twisted} or \emph{pseudo-scalar}, which means that to each local orientation one defines a scalar, and opposite orientations give rise to opposite scalar values.
+To circumvent this, we define the vortex strength as a \emph{twisted} or \emph{pseudo-scalar}, which means that to each local orientation one associates a scalar, and opposite orientations give rise to opposite scalar values.
 The equations of motion, in turn, will be described locally on oriented charts; however, as we will see below, their form will allow for globally defined trajectories of motion.